rolandosborne/CoreDB/README.md

 If you encounter any problems installing or using the selfhosted node, please let me know by posting in the discussions tab in the 'Help' category.

 ### Contribute
 Any feedback on the design, usability, features or bugs is greatly appreciated.
-For those with coding experience, the backend code is written with Java Spring and the frontend is written with ReactJS.
+For those with coding experience, the backend code is written with Go and the frontend is written with ReactJS.